Welcome to Haytor Class! We are a Year 5/6 Class taught by Mrs Foxford and supported by Maz Rowe.

 On Tuesday the 26th September, Haytor Class went to Apple in Exeter to work on producing a presentation for the up-and-coming coffee morning, raising awareness for Macmillan Cancer Support.

-HOME LEARNING FOR THE SPRING TERM 2018
+HOME LEARNING FOR THE SUMMER TERM 2018

 EACH WEEK, students will complete homework activities related to our class learning.
 Students should spend 30 minutes to an hour on these activities.
 Homework should be submitted each week on a Wednesday morning at 0900.